U-C-S/Hurl/Docs/Features/RuleMatching.md

 ## From UserSettings.json

-You can add new rules into `AutoRoutingRules` property, which itself is a list of Rules Objects.
-Each rule object should contain 2 properties:
+You can add new rules into the `Rulesets` property, which itself is a list of ruleset objects.
+Each ruleset object should contain these properties:

 - `Rules`: It can be a single rule or multiple rules.
 Rules are prioritized: the first rule that matches will trigger the opening of a browser.
-- `BrowserName`: The value should be a Browser name that matches one of the `Browsers` names.
+- `BrowserId`: The value should match the `Id` of one of the configured `Browsers`.
 It will be opened once a rule from the `Rules` property matches.
-Use `_Hurl` to open Hurl.
-- `Name`: To name the ruleset.
+- `RulesetName`: To name the ruleset.
 Only for visual purposes.
-- `AltLaunchIndex` to select the Alt Launch for a browser.
-It's an index number.
+- `AlternateLaunchId` to select a browser's alternate launch profile.
+Omit it or set it to `null` for the browser's default launch.

 Sample Json file for more advanced editing: